sy2u/IWD-OoO-Processor/mp_ooo/README.md

 attempting to complete/fix your `mp_cache` submission to maximize performance during the design competition.

+## Outside Code

+For this MP, all the RTL/code that you use should be your own, with the exception of course-staff provided resources.
+In addition, you may use any IP categorized under `Datapath: Arithmetic Components`, `Datapath: Floating Point`, and `Datapath: Sequential Components` as categorized by [the designware docs](https://www.synopsys.com/dw/buildingblock.php).
+The most relevant IP for implementing RISC-V extensions will be:

+- Multiplier
+- Divider
+- Relevant functional units in `Datapath: Floating Point`

+Use of other outside RTL/code is prohibited.

 # Checkpoints

 This MP is split into 3 mandatory checkpoints, and a final evaluation after the